 the procedure for suspending or cancelling Affiliate Membership.

-Subject to clause 5.2, at the time of adoption of this Constitution, the first Affiliate Members of the Company shall be those persons recorded in the minutes of the relevant meeting.

 Member Sub-Associations, Member Clubs and Individual Members

 No individual, Club or Sub-Association shall become an Individual Member, Member Club or Member Sub-Association respectively except in accordance with this clause 5.6.
 The Company may at its discretion refuse to accept a person as an Individual Member, Club or Sub-Association and shall not be required or compelled to provide any reason for such rejection.